open-organization/open-decision-framework/README.md

 ## Feedback
 Take a look, and let us know what you think.
 Feel free to remix it, and share it with project managers, team leaders, and decision-makers in your organization!

+If you'd like to submit an idea, please use the markdown version (.md) for easy change tracking.

 ## Credits
 **Maintainer**: Rebecca Fernandez @berecka <rfernand@redhat.com>